-Human Rights : Policy
+Human Rights: Policy

 Policy

-Basic Approach on Respect for Human Rights
+Basic Approach to Respect for Human Rights

-MC believes that respect for human rights is fundamental to conducting a diverse range of businesses globally.
-MC promotes fair and sound business activities based on the Three Corporate Principles, which have served as the Company’s corporate philosophy since its inception, and has been implementing initiatives to respect human rights in its Corporate Standards of Conduct, Social Charter, and the Mitsubishi Corporation Code of Conduct.
+MC believes that respecting human rights is fundamental to operating a diverse range of businesses globally.
+Guided by the Three Corporate Principles, which have served as the Company’s corporate philosophy since its inception, MC promotes fair and sound business practices and incorporates respect for human rights into itsCorporate Standards of Conduct,Social Charter, and theMitsubishi Corporation Code of Conduct.

 Human Rights Policy